CharlesGong12/RECE/README.md

-### Reliable and Efficient Concept Erasure of Text-to-Image Diffusion Models
+# Reliable and Efficient Concept Erasure of Text-to-Image Diffusion Models

+### Authors
+- Chao Gong\*
+- Kai Chen\*
+- Zhipeng Wei
+- Jingjing Chen
-Chao Gong*, Kai Chen*, Zhipeng Wei, Jingjing Chen, Yu-Gang Jiang
+- Yu-Gang Jiang

-Fudan University

-ECCV, 2024
+_Fudan University_

+_ECCV 2024_

+---

-Thanks for your attention to our work!
+Thank you for your interest in our work!

-We are organizing our code and will release it soon.
-If you are in hurry to use our code, please contact me at cgong20@fudan.edu.cn/chaogong512@gmail.com.
+We are currently organizing our code and will release it soon.
+If you need to use our code urgently, please contact me at:

+- **Email:** cgong20@fudan.edu.cn
+- **Alternate Email:** chaogong512@gmail.com

+Stay tuned for updates!